openxla/xla/docs/custom_call.md

 ### Tuple outputs as temp buffers

-Tuple inputs to custom-calls are a convenience, but they aren't strictly necessary.
+Tuple inputs to custom calls are a convenience, but they aren't strictly necessary.
 If we didn't support tuple inputs to custom calls, you could always unpack the tuples using get-tuple-element before passing them to the custom call.

 On the other hand, tuple *outputs* do let you do things you couldn't otherwise.

-The obvious reason to have tuple outputs is, that's how a custom call (or any other XLA op) returns multiple independent arrays.
+The obvious reason to have tuple outputs is that tuple outputs are how a custom call (or any other XLA op) returns multiple independent arrays.

 But less obviously, a tuple output is also a way to give your custom call temp memory.
 Yes, an *output* can represent a temp buffer.
 Consider, an output buffer